How Has The Internet Revolutionized Political Campaigns

 Get Out the Vote (GOTV) Efforts

-The internet plays a crucial role in Get Out the Vote (GOTV) efforts.
+The internet is key here in Get Out the Vote (GOTV) efforts.
 Campaigns use email, SMS, and social media to remind voters to register, inform them about polling locations, and encourage them to cast their ballots.

 Targeting and Data Analytics